Why Don’t More Community College Students Transfer to Four-Year Schools?

 According to Jennifer Glynn, director of research and evaluation at the Jack Kent Cooke Foundation, “students who do successfully transfer from community college to a selective university do quite well and are more likely to graduate.”

-It would seem, then, that community college students who transfer to four-year institutions do quite well for themselves.
-Data shows that they have equal or higher graduation rates as students who enroll directly from high school or transfer from other four-year institutions.
+It would seem, then, that community college students who transfer to four-year institutions do pretty well for themselves.
+Data shows they have equal or higher graduation rates than students who enroll directly from high school or transfer from other four-year institutions.
 They also seem to graduate within a reasonable timeframe, earning their degrees in an average of two and a half years.
-Glynn notes that, “the vast majority of our community colleges are preparing students that are capable of gaining admission to a selective institution.”
+Glynn notes that “the vast majority of our community colleges are preparing students capable of gaining admission to a selective institution.”

 Every community college is different, but more and more are making strides toward preparing their students for life after obtaining a two-year degree or transferring to a four-year university.